 We left Adder’s apartment late that afternoon.
 I sent the Knights, with some things that Adder had made for me, back to my house.
 It would be awkward, what with Refiner’s rules and all, to bring Knights on a trip with Adder.
 The two of us headed out to the Sniper Court.

 We had to leave the Lair first, hiking once more through the rubble and passing easily through the checkpoint.
 They were vigilant against people going in, but not so interested in those who were leaving.
 Beyond that, Adder was extremely distinctive, and very few people would be dumb enough to imitate him.

 I hadn’t gone out in public with Adder before, and it was quite the experience.
 Humans came up to him, every block or so.
 They talked with him like he was their friend, and he responded in kind.
 He seemed to know everyone’s name, though that couldn’t possibly be the case.
-Some of them wanted something form his gift, some medicine, food or other item.
-They\ things he made didn’t last once he stopped maintaining them, but if they were consumed in the meantime they would be part of a new Form, one with durability.
+Some of them wanted something from his gift, some medicine, food or other item.
+They knew things he made didn’t last once he stopped maintaining them, but if they were consumed in the meantime they would be part of a new Form, one with durability.

 Adder seemed utterly at peace with the possibility that any of these humans might be an assassin.
 This was, on the surface, a bit bizarre.
 His power, the ability to conjure anything, might be fast enough to preserve his life.
 It might.
 It was nothing I’d bet on.
 He had the stature in the Regime to insist on guards.
 He could get Knights or even Ultras to watch over him, but here he was exchanging gardening tips with some random human.
 It seemed positively suicidal.